A semigroup approach to Finsler geometry: Bakry-Ledoux's isoperimetric inequality: Geometry and analysis on Finsler manifolds

 \begin{definition}[Weighted Ricci curvature] Given a unit vector $v \in T_xM$, let $V$ be a $\cC^{\infty}$-vector field on a neighborhood $U$ of $x$ as above.
 We decompose $\fm$ as $\fm=\e^{-\Psi}\vol_{g_V}$ on $U$, where $\Psi \in \cC^{\infty}(U)$ and $\vol_{g_V}$ is the volume form of $g_V$.
 Denote by $\eta:(-\ve,\ve) \lra M$ the geodesic such that $\dot{\eta}(0)=v$.
 Then, for $N \in (-\infty,0) \cup (n,\infty)$, define

 We also define as the limits:

 For $c \ge 0$, we set $\Ric_N(cv):=c^2 \Ric_N(v)$. \end{definition}

 We will denote by $\Ric_N \ge K$, $K \in \R$, the condition $\Ric_N(v) \ge KF^2(v)$ for all $v \in TM$.
-In the Riemannian case, the study of $\Ric_{\infty}$ goes back to Lichnerowicz \cite{Li}, he showed a Cheeger--Gromoll type splitting theorem (see \cite{FLZ,WW} for some generalizations, and \cite{Osplit} for Finsler counterparts).
-The range $N \in (n,\infty)$ has been well studied by Bakry \cite{Ba}, Qian \cite{Qi} and many others.
+In the Riemannian case, the study of $\Ric_{\infty}$ goes back to Lichnerowicz \cite{Li}, he showed a Cheeger--Gromoll type splitting theorem (see \cite{Osplit} for a Finsler counterpart).
+The range $N \in (n,\infty)$ has been well studied by Bakry \cite[\S 6]{Ba}, Qian \cite{Qi} and many others.
 The study of the range $N \in (-\infty,0)$ is more recent; see \cite{Mineg} for isoperimetric inequalities, \cite{Oneg} for the curvature-dimension condition, and \cite{Wy} for splitting theorems (for $N \in (-\infty,1]$).
-Some historic accounts on related works concerning $N<0$ in convex geometry and partial differential equations can be found in \cite{Mineg,Miharm}.

-It is established in \cite{Oint} (and \cite{Oneg} for $N<0$, \cite{Oneedle} for $N=0$) that, for $K \in \R$, the bound $\Ric_N \ge K$ is equivalent to Lott, Sturm and Villani's \emph{curvature-dimension condition} $\CD(K,N)$.
+It was established in \cite{Oint} (and \cite{Oneg} for $N<0$, \cite{Oneedle} for $N=0$) that, for $K \in \R$, the bound $\Ric_N \ge K$ is equivalent to Lott, Sturm and Villani's \emph{curvature-dimension condition} $\CD(K,N)$.
 This extends the corresponding result on weighted Riemannian manifolds and has many geometric and analytic applications (see \cite{Oint,OShf} among others).

 \begin{remark}[$\bS$-curvature] For a Riemannian manifold $(M,g,\vol_g)$ endowed with the Riemannian volume measure, clearly we have $\Psi \equiv 0$ and hence $\Ric_N =\Ric$ for all $N$.
 It is also known that, for Finsler manifolds of \emph{Berwald type} (i.e., $\Gamma_{ij}^k$ is constant on each $T_xM \setminus 0$), the \emph{Busemann--Hausdorff measure} satisfies $(\Psi \circ \eta)' \equiv 0$ (in other words, Shen's \emph{$\bS$-curvature} vanishes, see \cite[\S 7.3]{Shlec}).
-In general, however, there may not exist any measure with vanishing $\bS$-curvature (see \cite{ORand} for such an example).
+For a general Finsler manifold, however, there may not exist any measure with vanishing $\bS$-curvature (see \cite{ORand} for such an example).
 This is a reason why we chose to begin with an arbitrary measure $\fm$. \end{remark}